wavefrontHQ/help/proxies_intro.md

 and reliable manner.

 A proxy sends data to Wavefront over HTTPs and handles authentication with your Wavefront instance through a simple token.
-The proxy consolidates points into configurable batches (usually 1 second), adding minimal latency (0.5 second, on average, due to the 1 second batches).
+The proxy consolidates metrics into configurable batches (usually 1 second), adding minimal latency (0.5 second, on average, due to the 1 second batches).

 The proxy works with Wavefront response codes to ensure end-to-end flow control.
-To address network connectivity issues, it queues point internally in memory and to disk.
-Once connectivity is restored it replays queued points but prioritizes real-time traffic.
-A proxy generates proxy point rate and memory usage metrics for easy monitoring of the pipeline within Wavefront.
+When it detects network connectivity issues, the proxy queues metrics internally in memory and to disk.
+Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
+A proxy generates its own usage metrics for easy monitoring of the pipeline within Wavefront.

 There are many ways to [configure](https://community.wavefront.com/docs/DOC-1034) the proxy to tune its behavior.
 The [proxy preprocessor](https://community.wavefront.com/docs/DOC-1207) allows you to correct errors in metric definition, reducing